translate/pootle/docs/developers/testing.rst

     $ py.test

 from the root of the repository.
+Note that you need to install the testing requirements into your virtualenv first (*requirements/tests.txt*).

 .. note::